openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 The Ember EZSP NCP (Network Co-Processor) supports the Silabs EM358 and EFR32 (MightyGecko) dongles with the standard NCP firmware.
 The thing type is ```coordinator_ember```.

 Note that there are generally two versions of the Ember NCP firmware in use.
 One operates at a baud rate of 115200 with RTS/CTS flow control (i.e. hardware flow control), the other operates at a baud rate of 57600, and XON/XOFF flow control (i.e. software flow control).
-Many commercial sticks seem to use the lower speed and software flow control (e.g. Bitron and Nortek HUSBZB-1), while others use the higher speed and hardware flow control (e.g. Elelabs ELU013/ELR023).
-If you are programming your own stick (e.g. the CEL stick) then it should be advisable to use the hardware flow control version.
+If you are programming your own stick (e.g. the CEL stick) then it should be advisable to use the hardware flow control version - many commercial sticks seem to use the lower speed and software flow control (e.g. Bitron and Nortek HUSBZB-1).

 If the usb dongle is not recognized, it might be necessary to make the dongle's device id known to the CP240x driver by Silicon Labs: